 What are the benefits of UltraViolet Water Filters?

 It is proven scientifically that 85% of child sickness and 65% of adult diseases are produced by water-borne viruses, bacteria and intestinal protozoa such as Cryptosporidium and Giardia.
 Inappropriate water treatment can lead to heath problems - hepatitis B, tuberculosis, meningitis, typhoid fever, tricomoniasis, and cholera, glaucoma, gastrointestinal pain, salmonella, poliovirus, and diarrhea.
 In North America, E.coli O157:H7, an extremely dangerous strain of E.coli bacteria, infects more than 80,000 people annually.
 Fortunately, E.coli O157:H7 is easily inactivated by UV light.

 Disinfecting your drinking water with ultraviolet light (UV) makes good sense.
 It's environmentally safe, it's well proven, and it's the way of the future for water disinfection requirements around the globe.
 UV water filtration can be applied to almost any water system, it adds no chemicals to the water, it wastes no water, UV is particularly effective with viruses, and is inexpensive to maintain.

-UV disinfects water without adding chemicals, and therefore possesses some of the same benefits as distillation.
-It does not create new chemical complexes, nor does it change the taste or odor of the water, and does not remove any beneficial minerals in the water.
+UV disinfects water without adding chemicals.
+It possesses some of the same benefits as distillation.
+It does not create new chemical complexes, nor does it change the taste or odor of the water.
+UV does not remove any beneficial minerals in the water as well.

-Ultraviolet light is a natural, cost effective, environmentally friendly disinfection process for use in homes where healthy water is a concern.
+Ultraviolet light is a natural, cost effective, environmentally friendly disinfection process for use in homes where healthy water is a must needed.